• Skip to primary navigation

 How to Store

-Store leftovers of the tuna pasta in sealed air tight containers in the fridge.
+Store leftovers of the tuna pasta in a sealed airtight container in the fridge.
 They can be refrigerated for 3 days and can be consumed hot or cold.

 How to Freeze